dlschwartz/cv/h-service.md

 ---

 ## Service to the Department of History, Texas A&M
+ - Associate Department Head, September 2023-present
- - Executive Committee, June 2019-present
+ - Executive Committee, June 2019-2023
  - Graduate Student Committee, June 2012-May 2014
  - Graduate Placement Director, June 2012-May 2014
  - Executive Committee, June 2011-May 2013